-(5) the debtor’s failure to appear at an 11 U.S.C. § 341 meeting of creditors;
+(e) a debtor’s failure to appear at an 11 U.S.C. § 341 meeting of creditors;

-(6) the debtor’s failure to file any schedule or statement required by law;
+(f) a debtor’s failure to file any schedule or statement required by law;

-(7) the debtor’s failure to amend schedules, statements, or plans requested by the trustee;
+(g) a debtor’s failure to amend schedules, statements, or plans requested by the Chapter 13 Trustee;

-(8) the debtor’s failure to provide tax returns to the trustee as provided by 11 U.S.C. §§ 521 and 1308;
+(h) a debtor’s failure to provide tax returns to the Chapter 13 Trustee as provided by 11 U.S.C. §§ 521 and 1308;

-(9) unreasonable delay by the debtor that prejudices creditors;
+(i) unreasonable delay by a debtor that prejudices creditors;

-(10) the nonpayment of any filing fees under 28 U.S.C Chapter 123;

-(11) the debtor’s failure to file timely answers to interrogatories propounded by a party in interest pursuant to local rule 2003-1; and
+(j) a debtor’s failure to file timely answers to interrogatories propounded by a party in interest pursuant to Local Rule 2003-1; or

-(12) the debtor’s failure to pay any domestic support obligation that first becomes payable after the date of the filing of the petition.
+(k) a debtor’s failure to pay any domestic support obligation that first becomes payable after the date of the filing of the petition.